FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

 The cache stores exactly one instance of a given object type (in this example `typeof(ListAuthors)`).

 * The call `_cachedDataRepository.GetEntry(typeof(ListOfAuthors))` can be used to read this instance from the cache.
-* The call to `_cachedDataRepository.GetStateInfo(typeof(ListOfAuthors))` returns a state like this: `(Cached data, 00:00:03.2600677 old, auto update in 00:01:56.7391128).` This allows the user to see how old the cache entry is and when it will be automatically updated.
+* The call to `_cachedDataRepository.GetStateInfo(typeof(ListOfAuthors))` returns a state like this: `(Cached data, 00:00:03 old, auto update in 00:01:57).` This allows the user to see how old the cache entry is and when it will be automatically updated.
 * The cache was injected in the constructor via DI.
-I will explain this cache below.
+I will explain this cache further below.

 For the REST API `POST "/triggerCacheUpdate/authors"` there is another interface and a service.
 This service is used to trigger the cache update: